privacy-engineering/privacy-engineering.github.io/_pages/organization.md

 nav_order: 2
 ---

-Please reach out to Nikita Samarin (nsamarin[at]berkeley.edu) for any inquiries about the workshop.
+Please reach out to the program chairs at [soups23-pep@usenix.org](mailto:soups23-pep@usenix.org) for any inquiries about the workshop.

 <!-- ## General Chair
 * ...  -->